-What Is the Difference Between Uninsured Motorist and Uninsured Motorist Property Damage?
+What's Different Between Uninsured Motorist and Uninsured Motorist Property Damage?

 Let’s say you’re out running your typical Saturday errands when suddenly, the car in the next lane swerves out of control and sideswipes your vehicle.
 Or you’re driving in traffic and then get rear-ended by another driver.